Mar Saba and Mount Azazel under the moon

 - For people that have no car, I will try to find a ride (you will need to share gas costs with a driver)

-- Meeting point: Kedar South settlement.
-If the security guards are as gracious as usual, we will park the cars inside the settlement.
-In the worst case, right next to the settlement gates outside.
+- Meeting point: Kedar South settlement, right next to the settlement gates outside.
 Yes, it is safe for your cars.

 - Food for snacking during the hike